SecureRole/SecureRole/README.md

 We will try to choose and create scenarios that have already happened or are similar to known attacks.
 This can range from smaller personal incidents, such as a phishing attack, or a social engineering attempt, up to large scale attacks, such as the notpetya malware incident.

-We want to teache them how to..:
+We want to teach them how to..:
 - ...identify such attacks.
 - ...how to behave when being attacked.
 - ...how to mitigate the effects of an ongoing attack.